Example 5: Shor's Algorithm

 Purpose

-This example uses TinyQsim to demonstrate the principle of Shor's Algorithm for integer factorisation.
+This notebook uses TinyQsim to demonstrate the principle of Shor's Algorithm for integer factorisation.
 It makes use of the Quantum Fourier Transform (QFT) and Quantum Phase Estimation (QPE) algorithms that were explored in previous examples, so it would be useful to become familiar with those examples first.

 Introduction